 A main consideration currently before the Receiver is the transfer of funds between Equinox Holding Inc. and the Property Income Investor Entities.
 The inclusion of Equinox investments predating the formation of PII Entities has been considered by the Kaufman Professionals and is being reviewed by the Receiver.
 Ultimately, the Receiver will determine the appropriate and equitable distribution to the investors as per her Claims Analysis.
 In addition to reviewing the flow of funds, the Receiver continues to investigate any potential claims the Receivership Estate may have against any third parties based on funds transferred to those third parties or services provided by those third parties.
-The Receiver is working with her professionals to prepare notice to third parties regarding potential claims of the Receiver against them based upon recent additional information obtained.
+The Receiver continues to work with her professionals to identify third parties who may has assisted the Defendants in any nefarious activities related to the Receivership Entities.
+If litigation is warranted against any third parties, the Receiver will request authority from the court to move forward with same.